NxPKG/khulnasoft-docs/content/warp-client/_index.md

 {{<plan type="all">}}

-The Cloudflare WARP client allows individuals to have a faster, more secure, and more private experience online.
+The Khulnasoft WARP client allows individuals to have a faster, more secure, and more private experience online.
 The WARP client sits between your device and the Internet, and has several connection modes to better suit different needs.

 This documentation is for the consumer version of WARP.
-If you are using WARP with Cloudflare Zero Trust, refer to the [Zero Trust documentation](/cloudflare-one/connections/connect-devices/warp/).
+If you are using WARP with Khulnasoft Zero Trust, refer to the [Zero Trust documentation](/cloudflare-one/connections/connect-devices/warp/).

 ## Features